 LLC Management

-A limited liability company (LLC) is a legal entity created by owners, called “members”, to conduct business.
+A limited liability company (LLC) is a legal business entity created by owners, called “members,” to conduct business.
 A professional limited liability company (PLLC) is a type of LLC whose members are licensed professionals.

-An LLC founded by one member is known as a single-member LLC, and if there’s more than one member it’s called a multi-member LLC.
+An LLC founded by one member is known as a single-member LLC; if there’s more than one member, it’s called a multi-member LLC.

-With both single and multi-member LLCs, members must decide between two possible management structures for their business: member-managed vs manager-managed.
+With single and multi-member LLCs, members must decide between two possible management structures for their business: member-managed vs. manager-managed.
+Some LLCs may also choose to implement a more formal structure, such as adding a board of directors or other governance options, depending on their needs.

-Whoever is in charge of management of the company, will have the power to make a range of important decisions:
+Whoever is in charge of the management of the company will have the power to make a range of critical decisions:

 - Sign agreements and enter legally binding contracts